Tag Archives: Manga

 story and art by Koyama

-The other two stories are way shorter than the first, which are both set in school — an angsty story about Kuma and Yagi and Harada and Kodama.
+The other two stories are way shorter than the first, both set in school—an angsty story about Kuma and Yagi, and Harada and Kodama.
 These two short stories tackle the concept of navigating young love and exploring their identity.
-Both are fun and quick read though not as impactful as the main story.
+Both are fun and quick reads, though not as impactful as the main story.

 Overall, I’ve enjoyed reading these stories.
 I love me some happy endings, so this collection is a total win for me.